nvim-lualine/lualine.nvim/README.md

 inactive_sections = {},
 ```

-If you're looking for bufferline or want to show tabs in tabline .
-There are
+If you want a more sophisticated tabline you can use other
-manny awesome plugins that can do that.
+tabline plugins with lualine too .
 For example:

 - [nvim-bufferline](https://github.com/akinsho/nvim-bufferline.lua)
 - [tabline.nvim](https://github.com/kdheepak/tabline.nvim)